IljaTsapkov/HBase/README.md

 - Simple client interface

 ## What is Cloudera Quickstart VM?
-Cloudera QuickStart VM includes may things.
-It requires VirtualBox and has many things like Cloudera Manager which is the main feature we are going to use because it controls everything.
+Cloudera QuickStart VM includes many things.
+It requires VirtualBox and has Cloudera Manager which is the main feature we are going to use because it controls everything.
 It has many services but we are interested in HBase, Hue and Impala.
 Overall Cloudera Quickstart is just a thing from Cloudera company which includes most of their products.

 ## What is Hue?
+Hue is a web-based interactive query editor that enables you to interact with data warehouses.
+You can use the HBase Browser application in Hue to create and browse HBase tables.
+The HBase Hue app enables you to insert a new row or bulk upload CSV files, TSV files, and type data into your table.
+You can also insert columns into your row.